 A: Please contact your child's case manager or the Special Programs department chair for information regarding special programs.
-Contact Keisha Smith for middle school concerns and Cindy Hoyt for high school concerns.

 Q: Who do I contact to discuss discipline issues?

 A: All administrators handle student discipline issues.
 Contact the administrator who worked directly with your child.
 It is also important to conference with teachers and/or the counselor when you have concerns regarding your child's behavior.